 Way longer than your average ad at 16 mins, this short film was made for the internet and stars Marion Cotillard.
 Dior allowed Lynch complete creative control of the Shanghai-set production, providing that three conditions were met: a particular Dior bag had to be featured prominently, the Oriental Pearl Tower had to be seen, and some scenes had to be shot in old Shanghai.
 The short film is immediately reminiscent of Inland Empire as it too was filmed on handheld digital camera, making you feel slightly seasick, and very much part of what is happening.

 The sound of pearls hitting jade has transported her back to old Shanghai, the 1920’s music plays as she flashes back to that time and into a red draped room.
-A man enters, and kisses her, then the pair realise two men are after them and flee, running through the streets of old Shanghai.
-They run and run, until the scenery becomes modern day, bright lights whizz past.
-The man’s voice says, “I can’t be here”, “I can’t be here, I wish I could”.
+A man enters and kisses her, and then the pair realise two men are after them and flee, running through the streets of old Shanghai.
+They run and run, until the scenery becomes modern-day, bright lights whizz past.
+The man’s voice says, “I can’t be here”, “I can’t be here.
+I wish I could”.
 He tells her he loves her, and then has to back away, holding out a blue rose in his hand before disappearing.

 This ad is truly mesmerising and unlike any other.
 The production by Sabrina Sutherland is sublime, and music by Dean Hurley sets the mood perfectly.
 Haunting and beautiful.

 It is no surprise I guess that when Lynch made an ad for his own brand of coffee that he would go wherever he wanted to in terms of direction and story.
 So what do we get?
 David Lynch himself having a conversation with a Barbie dolls head that he is squeezing in the palm of his hand.
 He voices himself and the doll, who asks him several questions about the coffee, and now and then he tells her how beautiful she is.
 It is quite ridiculous, but I could listen to this man talk forever, and that coffee is damn good.